KxSystems/docs/docs/ref/next.md

 ---
-title: next, prev, xprev – immediate or near neighbours of the items of a list | Reference | kdb+ and q documentation
+title: next, prev, xprev – immediate or near neighbors of the items of a list | Reference | kdb+ and q documentation
-description: next, prev, and xprev are q keywords that return the immediate or near neighbours of the items of a list.
+description: next, prev, and xprev are q keywords that return the immediate or near neighbors of the items of a list.
 author: Stephen Taylor
 ---
 # `next`, `prev`, `xprev`

-_Immediate or near neighbours_
+_Immediate or near neighbors_